Holland Street, Kensington: Notable residents

 The novelist and poet Radclyffe Hall (1880–1943), lived at no 37 from 1924 to 1929.
 The artist Walter Crane (1845–1915), lived at no 13 from 1892 until his death in 1915.
 There are blue plaques for both.
 Randolph Caldecott (1846–1886), the artist and illustrator, lived at no 24.

+Pomona Toys were located at 14 Holland Street from about 1927 to c1939.
+Owned by Mary Vermuyden Wheelhouse and A.B Ellis.

 In 1964, the Cypriot-born British academic and entrepreneur Andreas Papadakis opened the Academy Bookshop in Holland Street, and moved into publishing as Academy Editions in 1968.

 In the early 1970s, the musician Jimmy Page owned an occult bookshop and publishing house, The Equinox Booksellers and Publishers, on Holland Street, eventually closing it as the increasing success of the pop group Led Zeppelin occupied his time.